franknmungai/react-hackathon/docs/15-wrapping-up.md

 });
 ```

-This functions return _actions/objects_ and will be dispatched to update various parts of our context.
+This functions return _objects_ that will be dispatched as actions to update various parts of our context.

 ## Reducers